-The Books of the Year program started in 2006 as part of a Ford Foundation Difficult Dialogues initiative--one of only 26 in the country--to provide a safe environment on campuses for discussions of challenging topics.
+The Books of the Year program started in 2006 as part of a Ford Foundation Difficult Dialogues --one of only 26 in the country--to provide a safe environment on campuses for discussions of challenging topics.
 UAA and APU are now national leaders in this area.

 Because of our Difficult Dialogues beginnings, we're different than other university common reading programs.
 Our goal is to select books that provoke serious discussion about serious issues, rather than providing "introduction to college" exercises or a freshman class bonding experience.

 Steering Committee participates in a year-long process to select a general

 theme and two books that support that theme.